ostrodmit/AdaFilter/README.md

 ## Features

-As of Feb.
-2018, the following features are implemented:
+As of February 2018, the following features are implemented:
 - Lepski-type bandwidth adaptation;
 - pointwise and blockwise filtering mode;
 - parallelized computation via ``parfor``.